The content score is calculated from four factors:

 - Repetitions indicates how much of the content is unnecessarily repeating information.

 - Keyword Coverage takes into account how many must-have keywords, additional keywords and recommended keywords for the topic that are included in the text.

-How high should the content be?
+How high should the Content Score be?

 The target level of the content score can be manually set in the brief editor.
 A well-researched and structured text typically achieves a value of 40-60 percent without optimization of the content experience.
-By covering 2-3 subtopics that have been forgotten or neglected, this value can be quickly optimized to 75 percent which is where the default target score is set.
+By covering 2-3 subtopics that have been forgotten or neglected, this value can be optimized to 75 percent which is where the default target score is set.
 Based on our data, 75 percent content score is sufficient to write successful content.